compbiozurich/UZH-BIO392/course-results/2021/maximilian-hartmann/2021-10-06/terra.bio.md

 > Examine the annotation for the TP53 mutations that we viewd earlier in IGV. at chr17:7674220

 We se an arginine to glutamine missense mutation at position 248.
 In our mutation records, 12 are annotated with missense and of these, ten PASS filters

+%Take home what the normals are, what is filtering, what are contamination etc.